ysbaddaden/test-ecosystem/README.md

 - To modify a project, edit a `.yaml` file in the `projects/` directory.
 - To add a project, create a `.yaml` file in the `projects/` directory.
-- Run `./bin/gha.cr` to update the GitHub Actions and Workflows.
+- Run `make` or `./bin/gha.cr` to update the GitHub Actions and Workflows.
 - Commit everything and push.

+You can configure defaults using ENV variables.
+See `bin/gha.cr` for details.

 ## `projects/*.yaml`